dougdonohoe/ddpoker/README-DEV.md

 ### Installers

+The installers in [Releases](https://github.com/dougdonohoe/ddpoker/releases) are built with `install4j` — see [Appendix H](#appendix-h-releasing-a-new-version) for the release process.

-An alternative to using the installers found in [Releases](https://github.com/dougdonohoe/ddpoker/releases) is to distribute an all-in-one `.jar` file by doing this:
+An alternative to using those installers is to distribute an all-in-one `.jar` file by doing this:

 ```shell